a-helena19/EncryptionAlgorithms/README.md

 ## Getting started

-To get this program, you can easily clone the repository onto your own local computer and run it using intelliJ or eclipse (IDE) with a java sdk.
+To get this program, you can easily download the file onto your own local computer and run it using intelliJ or eclipse (IDE) with a java sdk.

 ## Maintainers